-The story had many elements familiar today—sex, allegations of crime, local celebrities: San Francisco District Attorney Edmund G. ‘Pat’ Brown (later governor), noted criminal defense attorney Jake Erlich, financier Louis Lurie, hotelier Ben Swig, and others.
+The story had many elements familiar today—sex, allegations of crime, local celebrities: San Francisco District Attorney Edmund G. ‘Pat’ Brown (later governor and father of another governor), noted criminal defense attorney Jake Erlich, financier Louis Lurie, hotelier Ben Swig, and others.
 And at the center of it all, a Muni streetcar conductor.

 Francis Van Wie liked women.
 He met lots of them on the job: holding down the rear platform of aging streetcars heaving themselves around the city under the crush of wartime loads.
 With so many men overseas in the service, there wasn’t a lot of competition.
 So he courted them and married them.
 Quite a few of them.
 At the same time.

 When the US entered World War II in December 1941, Muni still competed with the privately owned Market Street Railway Co.
 (MSRy), our namesake.
 Both companies faced severe personnel shortages as regular employees left for military service.
-Out of necessity, long-time employment prejudices fell, and many African-Americans and women stepped through the ‘gate of opportunity’ to relatively well-paying jobs by climbing the two high steps onto a streetcar platform.
-(After the war, returning male veterans squeezed out almost all the women, the majority of whom had been hired on a ‘limited tenure’ basis.
-That’s a story we’ll bring you in a future issue of our member newsletter, Inside Track.)
+Out of necessity, long–time employment prejudices fell, and many African–Americans and women stepped through the ‘gate of opportunity’ to relatively well–paying jobs by climbing the two high steps onto a streetcar platform, most famously poet and author Maya Angelou.
+(After the war, though, returning male veterans squeezed out almost all the women, the majority of whom had been hired on a ‘limited tenure’ basis.)

 A common practice of newspaper editors in those competitive days was to find a catch phrase to stoke public interest in the story.
 (A classic example of this was the unsolved dismemberment murder of a young Los Angeles woman that grew in public attention after a newspaper dubbed her the Black Dahlia).
 In the early going of the Van Wie story, one paper nicknamed Van Wie the Car Barn Casanova; another called him the Trolley Toreador.
 However, all other sobriquets soon gave way to the inspired invention of Chronicle reporter (later long–time columnist) Stanton Delapane: Ding-Dong Daddy of the D-car Line.